ejpsoil/soildata-assimilation-guidance/docs/code-listsExtension.md

 There is no practical guidance in the Technical Guidelines document on how to extend or create new code-lists towards INSPIRE compliance.
-This document provides broad guidelines on how to do so.
+This document provides broad guidelines on how to do so with the [Simple Knowledge Organisation System](https://www.w3.org/2004/02/skos/) (SKOS), described ahead.

 GloSIS
 ------

-The [GloSIS web ontology](https://github.com/rapw3k/glosis) includes a large range of code-lists that are relevant within within the INSPIRE context.
+The [GloSIS web ontology](https://github.com/rapw3k/glosis) includes a large range of code-lists that are relevant within the INSPIRE context.
 GloSIS follows the pattern of the [Sensor, Observation, Sample, and Actuator](https://www.w3.org/TR/vocab-ssn/) (SOSA) ontology, which is the Semantic Web counterpart of the [Observations & Measurements](https://www.ogc.org/standards/om) standard (O&M).
-These code-lists are expressed with the [Simple Knowledge Onrganisation System](https://www.w3.org/2004/02/skos/) (SKOS), described briefly below.
+These code-lists are expressed with SKOS.

 The GloSIS code-lists spread along four main categories: